robin277t/10-pin-bowling-challenge/README.md

 ### Perfect Game

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.

+## My Approach:

+- Bowling game score will be input as a single array of integers, each representing the pins knocked down in consecutive throws, exactly as the sequence proceeds in real life (ie a sequence of 1 normal frame, followed by a strike, followed by a spare, followed by a normal frame would read [5,3,10,4,6,3,2])
+- Object: Class: CalculateScorecard created to calculate the players' total score from their throw sequence array.
+- Object: Class: GameGenerator created to use random throws to simulate a game and create sequence array
+- Object: Class: ScorePrinter created to output to terminal the full scorecard and running totals as would be seen by a player in real life
+- Object: Class: bowling created as the interface for a command line app that runs/scores the game